Welcome to Gun Lake, Minnesota

 Water quality & care

 Curly-leaf Pondweed (CLP) grew from non-existent to being the most abundant weed in the lake, occupying 50+ acres at its height.
-The Gun Lake Association has been treating the lake to control the invasive CLP for over 15 years.
-The risk in not treating the lake to combat CLP was seen firsthand in 2010 when we did no treatments and found the invasive weed had spread 10 fold in 2011.
+The Gun Lake Association has been treating the lake to control the invasive CLP for nearly 20 years.
+The risk in not treating the lake to combat CLP was seen firsthand in 2010 when we did no treatments and found the invasive weed had spread tenfold in 2011.
 It took many years and dollars to recover.

 Learn more about Curly-leaf Pondweed here.

-We've been battling Curly-leaf Pondweed for more than 17 years in Gun Lake with annual treatments.
+We've been battling Curly-leaf Pondweed for nearly 20 years in Gun Lake with annual treatments.
 Each spring, the Minnesota DNR surveys and maps the location of CLP in Gun Lake.
-In 2020 and 2021, we found about 5 acres of the exotic, invasive weed while in 2022 - 2024 that amount was cut in half requiring only 2.62 to 3.2 acres to be treated.
 With the assistance of Lake Restoration Inc., we treat the infested areas identified by a DNR survey early in the spring by spraying the CLP as soon as the water warms up to the optimal temperature.
 The strategy is to treat CLP before the native plants begin growing which helps return the lake to its natural plant mix.

 Gun Lake Water Level Changes

-Gun Lake water levels can change dramatically, challenging docks and lifts.
+Gun Lake water levels can change dramatically, challenging dock and boat lift heights.
 Check out the historic changes and learn more at the MN DNR.

 Shoreline care